-One of the industry hot topics at the moment, and one of the main focuses of building inspectors, is the installation of fire-rated doors and door sets, especially the gap sealing between door frames and partitions.
+One of the industry hot topics at the moment, and one of the main focuses of building inspectors, is the installation of fire-rated doors and door sets, especially the gap sealing between door frame and the partitions.

 Recent events have highlighted the unacceptable methods and workmanship in some installations and have created industry-wide concern.